 If you’re a landlord and you’re not complying with new HMO rules, you may face criminal charges.

-Legislation changes are part of a wider Government effort to crack down on slum landlords.
+Legislations for landlords changes are part of a wider Government effort to crack down on slum landlords.
 These are landlords who cram tenants into tiny flats and provide unsafe rentals.

 These changes could mean that thousands of landlords who offer high-quality accommodation may also have to comply with the rules.
 This could result in costly refits.